Yuta12342/tsuserverCC/README.md

     - Adds tracks to the area music list that can be played with **playl**.
 Tracks must be located in `music/custom`.
 * **clearmusiclist**
     - Clear the current area's music list.
+* **storemlist** "name"
+    - Store a music list on the server with the specified name.
+* **loadmlist** "name"
+    - Load a stored music list from the server with the specified name.
 * **playl** "track number"
     - Plays the specified track from the area's music list.
 Will loop server-side according to the length provided by **addmlist**.
 * **hidecount**